tinymce/tinymce-docs/demo/file-picker.md

 {% include pardot-px-moxiemanager.html %}

-While we demonstrate how you can add local file picker to the *Image* dialog, in order for it to be useful in real world scenario, you should also enable [image uploading functionality]({{ site.baseurl }}/get-started/upload-images) - as a way to transport those local images to a server.
+While we demonstrate how you can add local file picker to the *Image* dialog, in order for it to be useful in the real-world scenario, you should also enable [image uploading functionality]({{ site.baseurl }}/general-configuration-guide/upload-images) - as a way to transport those local images to a server.

-*Note: The following code relies on `URL.createObjectURL()`, the level of support for which across modern browsers can be checked [here](http://caniuse.com/#search=createObjectURL).*
+> Note: The following code relies on `URL.createObjectURL()`.
+To check the level of support for this feature across modern browsers, visit [this link](http://caniuse.com/#search=createObjectURL).

 {% include codepen.html id="yVqpjq" tab="js" height="950" %}